DevTeam/Pure.DI/README.md

 <details>
 <summary>Properties</summary>

+### Public Composition Roots

 To create an object graph quickly and conveniently, a set of properties is formed.
 These properties are here called roots of compositions.
 The type of a property is the type of the root object created by the composition.
 Accordingly, each invocation of a property leads to the creation of a composition with a root element of this type.

-### Public Composition Roots

-To create an object graph quickly and conveniently, a set of properties is formed.
-These properties are here called roots of compositions.
-The type of a property is the type of the root object created by the composition.
-Each invocation of a property results in the creation of a composition with a root element of this type.

 ```c#
 DI.Setup("Composition")